 During the season, UMBC placed in the top ten in all media polls.
 At its highest point, UMBC reached the No. 5 slot in Top Drawer Soccer, College Soccer News and the Continental Tire NSCAA Poll and climbed to a position of No. 10 in Soccer America.
 The program finished at No. 8 in the final NCAA RPI rankings.

 UMBC finished the 2013 campaign with the top winning percentage in the nation (16-1-5, 84.1%).

-"I believe Pete Caringi is one of the finest coaches in all of collegiate soccer-at any level," Hall said.
+"I believe Pete Caringi is one of the finest coaches in all of collegiate soccer-at any level," said Director of Athletics Tim Hall.
 "He has built a top-notch, enduring program - one that others are attempting to emulate.
 He sees himself as an educator first, which is so important to us.
 I am confident Pete will continue to have our program compete, at the highest level, well into the future."

-Caringi and the Retrievers celebrated year No. 22 with aplomb, leading the Retrievers to an America East title and past Old Dominion in the first round of the NCAA Tournament in 2012.
-The Retrievers were ranked No. 28 in the final College Soccer News national poll, and received 24 votes (29th overall) in the final National Soccer Coaches Association of America poll.
+Caringi and the Retrievers celebrated 2012 with aplomb, leading the squad to an America East title and past Old Dominion in the first round of the NCAA Tournament.
+The Retrievers were ranked No. 28 in the final College Soccer News national poll, and received 24 votes (29th overall) in the final NSCAA poll.
 UMBC concluded the 2012 season on a nine-game unbeaten streak and did not allow a goal in four post-season games.